BerkeleyLibrary/geodata-pre-ingest/README.md

 # How to use them
-    Running each script in ArcGIS Pro Notebook
+    Open the project "geodata_processing_tools.aprx" in ArcGIS Pro, then run the tools.